iekanat/DistributedSystemsExercises/John/README.md

 [Here is a file for 4 passwords and 3 letters, numbers and symbols.]
 You will need to remove "Lower" from charset to force all 95 ASCII characters.
 The possible solution space is $96^3 = 884736$.
 You may need to continue cracking at home to get results...

-[Now here is another file with hashes for 4 passwords, this time made out of 5 lower case letters.](5AHashes.txt) No need to change any configuration.
+[Now here is another file with hashes for 4 passwords, this time made out of 5 lower case letters.](5AHashes.txt) Configure it as it was for the first trial.
 Just run it and see the difference in how long it takes.
 The possible solution space is $23^5 = 11881376$ As you can see, this will take some time to crack.

 ## Take Aways